Pyrenula: Description

 Asexual reproduction occurs in black, spherical structures called pycnidia, which may be simple or chambered.
 These produce long, slender to strongly curved, colourless conidia (asexual spores) that do not have internal divisions (aseptate).
 Chemical analysis reveals the presence of compounds such as lichexanthone and various unidentified anthraquinones in some species, while others contain no detectable lichen products.
 Members of Pyrenula typically grow on relatively smooth bark in moist, shaded habitats.

+Aptroot emphasized that species of Pyrenula are often distinguished most reliably by microscopic and chemical characters rather than by general appearance alone.
+Among the more useful features are the presence or absence of pseudocyphellae, the thallus reaction under ultraviolet light, whether the hamathecium is inspersed, and the septation, shape and internal lumina of the ascospores.
+By contrast, characters such as overall thallus colour, ostiole colour, and slight differences in ascoma shape may vary with age or substrate and are therefore less dependable for identification.